farhadm1990/16S-rRNA-amplicon/R_steps.md

 > Figure 4.
 Reference/representative sequence table.
 Width seq is for the neucleotide counts and names are ASV IDs.
 >

-You can extract the sequences into you local directory as `fasta` format.
+You can extract the sequences into your local directory as `fasta` format.

 ```R